eth-cscs/firecrest/examples/jupyterhub/README.md

 ```

 This step will create a new image that extends the `f7t-cluster` image from the Docker demo of FirecREST to include JupyterLab and other requirements.
-It takes a few minutes since a few dependencies of JupyterLab must be built from source.
+The process may take a few minutes, as some dependencies for JupyterLab need to be built from source.

-Once the building is finished you can check that all containers are running
+Once that's finished, you can check that all containers are running

 ```bash
 docker compose -p demo ps --format 'table {{.ID}}\t{{.Name}}\t{{.State}}'